polkadot-fellows/RFCs/text/0078-merkleized-metadata.md

 ## Prior Art and References

-[RFC 46](https://github.com/polkadot-fellows/RFCs/pull/46) produce by the Alzymologist team is a previous work reference that goes in this direction as well.
+[RFC 46](https://github.com/polkadot-fellows/RFCs/pull/46) produced by the Alzymologist team is a previous work reference that goes in this direction as well.

 On other ecosystems, there are other solutions to the problem of trusted signing.
 Cosmos for example has a standardized way of transforming a transaction into some textual representation and this textual representation is included in the signed data.
 Basically achieving the same as what the RFC proposes, but it requires that for every transaction applied in a block, every node in the network always has to generate this textual representation to ensure the transaction signature is valid.